sabyasachiry/synthetic_data_blog/OneDrive - EY/Desktop/Py_projects/Synthetic_data/syntheticData.md

 ### Variation Autoencoder (VAE):

-VAE is belongs to a family of generative models which works with both supervised and unsupervised data.
-It uses probability to describe data distribution in latent space.
-We input real data into the Encoder which outputs data in form of vector belonging to a latent distribution.
+VAE belongs to a family of generative models which works with both supervised and unsupervised data.
+It uses probability to describe data distribution in the latent space.
+We input real data into the Encoder which outputs data in form of vectors belonging to a latent distribution.
 This vector is then fed to Decoder which reconstructs the data that was originally fed to the encoder.
 The system learns to optimises correlation between input and output of the data using iterativive optimisation process.

 ![AutoEncoder](./encoder_decoder.jpg)